dpc10ster/RJafrocBook/docs/10-OR-analysis.md

 Note that the two estimates are identical *provided the seeds are identical*.

-Following are results of the DeLong covariance estimation method, the first output using this repository code and the second using the `RJafroc` function `UtilVarComponentsOR` with appropriate arguments:
+Following are results of the DeLong covariance estimation method, the first output using this repository code and the second using the `RJafroc` function `UtilORVarComponentsFactorial` with appropriate arguments:

 ```r